ProcessPA/jekyll-site/quick-start-guide/account-details-billing.md

 # Apply Coupon

-If you have a coupon code enter into the box and press Apply.
+If you have a coupon code, enter it into the box and press Apply.
 The coupon will apply and the Next Payment amount will be updated.

 <img class="img-fluid" src="/content/pages/help/account/image-2.png" width="764" height="85" />